johnckealy/djengu/README.md

 <img src="https://raw.githubusercontent.com/johnckealy/djengu/main/frontend/src/assets/djengu-logo.svg"
      alt="logo image" width="230" />

-<em> A full production and dev environment for Django and Vue. </em>
+<em> A full production and development environment for Django and Vue. </em>

 Djengu is a framework for creating decoupled web applications with Django and Vue.
 It's essentially a full-stack cookie-cutter.
 Most of the the heavy lifting in